nezchaudhary/toy-problems/README.md

-# Algorithmic Problems
+# Algorithm & Data Structure Problems
  Toy problems to expand the mind on algorithms & data structures